-If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.
+If we encounter delays or difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected.

-We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons, including impacts that have resulted, or may in the future result, from the COVID-19 pandemic.
+We may experience delays or difficulties in patient enrollment in our clinical trials for a variety of reasons, including impacts that have resulted, or may in the future result, from the COVID-19 pandemic.
 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
 The enrollment of patients depends on many factors, including:

-- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the trials before completion; and - adequate staffing at institutions running our clinical trials to efficiently conduct such trials.